hvanderlaan/philips-hue/readme.md

 Not just stunning, hue is smart too.
 And it’s tailored for you.

 ## Philips Hue bash script
 With this script you can interact with the Philips Hue lightbulb or Philips Hue LED strip.
-You can change the brightness, saturation and the hue of the ligh ts, and create every color you desire.
+You can change the brightness, saturation and the hue of the lights, and create every color you desire.

     Usage:        hue.sh <light|group> <number> <state> <value> [<value>]
     =====================================================================